This post may contain affiliate links. Please read our disclosure.

-Who says you can’t have cake for breakfast?
-Or at any other time of day, for that matter?
-This healthy High Protein Berry Crumble looks and tastes like cake, but it actually has a great mix of protein and carbs, perfect for a healthy breakfast or snack.
+This easy High Protein Berry Crumble tastes so good, you’d never guess it actually has a great mix of protein and carbs!
+It’s perfect for a healthy, gluten-free breakfast or snack.

 High protein berry crumble!
 I’m pretty sure no sweeter words have ever been spoken.